romy47/portfolio/README.md

 # Dynamic Portfolio and Blog App
-A database driven-portfolio and blog site built with Django, PostgreSQL, and Bootstrap.
+A database-driven portfolio and blog site built with Django, PostgreSQL, and Bootstrap.

 ## Motivation
-I want to have a personal portfolio and blog website where work experience, projects, blog posts and skills can be tagged with a common set of programming languages and frameworks.
-This design links blog posts, work experiences, personal projects, and skills together so that the same data is not repeated.
-This also helps to find related entity types by matching programming languages.
-Django has a built-in admin interface where new data for these entities can be inserted.
-Currently, I am using this project for my portfolio and will continue updating different pieces.
+For my portfolio site, I wanted to organize work experience, projects, blog posts, and skills associated with a common set of programming languages and frameworks.
+This design ensures that data is linked across multiple entities minimizing redundancy.
+It also facilitates finding related entity types through programming language matches.
+Django includes a built-in admin interface for inserting new data into these entities.
+I am currently using this project for my portfolio and plan to update various components regularly.

 ## Features
 - Skills, Work Experiences, Projects, Publications all of these are database-driven